Fixer Upper Homes for Sale: See the Hidden Benefits

 1. Do You Have a Game Plan?

-Before buying a fixer-upper, think about your ability to take on renovations.
+Before buying a fixer-upper, consider your ability to handle renovations.
 Consider the following:

 - Do you have time to oversee repairs?